Thoughts & Counsel: Foundational Knowledge for Living Well & Creating a Better Future for Ourselves & Others

 Obtaining a type of specialized knowledge of our choosing should be our primary educational pursuit, for only through the possession of such knowledge does our value to others (and to ourselves by extension) rise considerably.
 Being exceedingly knowledgeable and capable in a specific area best enables us to produce high-quality and high-value results through our work efforts.
 Furthermore, it is after a foundation is first established of all that is known and understood about a subject that bridges formed by creative intellectual thought can most readily be made to reach the unknown, thereby increasing the volume of new discoveries and useful advancements that come to pass, or otherwise serving to produce an increase in novel and useful insights.
 Such is the power of obtaining specialized knowledge.

-The best way to acquire a thorough education (of both general and specialized knowledge) is by reading books.
-Books readily enable the dissemination of the full gamut of accumulated human knowledge and understanding due to their complete scope of subject matter combined with their proliferation and accessibility.
-They are in most cases the ideal way to access the minds of the smartest and most experienced or accomplished people in any given field, from our contemporaries as well as individuals from prior history.
+The ideal way to acquire a thorough education (of both general and specialized knowledge) is by reading books.
+Books (and other forms of the written word) readily enable the dissemination of the full gamut of accumulated human knowledge and understanding due to their complete scope of subject matter, combined with their proliferation and accessibility.
+They allow us to access the minds of the smartest and most experienced or accomplished people in any given field, from our contemporaries as well as individuals from prior history.
 Such people may have spent several years condensing and imparting their unique and valuable knowledge and insights, gleaned over a lifetime in many cases, into a book that we have the opportunity to then acquire and digest at our own pace.

 The written word is the superior method for transferring knowledge to the individual for a number of reasons.
 It allows the author or teacher the opportunity for a prolonged, in-depth analysis and distillation of their thoughts and stores of knowledge, as well as reflections as to how to most effectively convey them to the reader.
 This often results in a succinct yet thorough transmission of information, as opposed to the less detailed and thoughtful, more superficial method of communicating such subject matter through impromptu verbal speech alone.